Jacob Stallings Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks ninth in MLB.
+- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.

-- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.87).
+- The Padres have a 3.85 team ERA that ranks fifth across all league pitching staffs.

-- In his last time out on Wednesday, the righty threw five scoreless innings against the Baltimore Orioles while surrendering three hits.
+- His last time out came on Saturday against the Arizona Diamondbacks, when the right-hander threw six scoreless innings while giving up five hits.

-- The 32-year-old has a 2.68 ERA and 7.7 strikeouts per nine innings in 16 games this season, while allowing a batting average of .210 to his opponents.
+- The 33-year-old has put up an ERA of 3.92, with 9 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.